FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/2-Basics_of_PID.md

 ## Tuning PID

 One of the most critical parts about a PID controller is learning how to tune it depending on what kind of response you get.
+For our team, we use almost solely PD controllers, so we will go over our general procedure below:

+1. Start with a very low `kP` value and gradually increase it until the actuator at least gets to the desired position.
+Make sure you increase it **gradually** to reduce the risk of growing an out of control system and doing damage.
+It is much better to have a slow, dissapointing system than a crazy frantic system that could injure someone.
+2. Increase `kP` more until the system continually oscillates around the setpoint, and it settles at the setpoint.
+It is **ok** if it has some violent oscillations as long as they are **consistent** and are about the desired setpoint.
+3. Increase the `kD` term until the oscillations slow down and eventually stop.
+4. Marginally adjust `kP` and `kD` to either add speed or damping respectively.